-Samsung’s Galaxy S10 isn’t a flagship phone—it’s four of them
+Samsung’s Galaxy S10 isn’t a flagship phone–it’s four of them

-As recently as 2014, Samsung’s big annual Galaxy S smartphone launch extravaganza featured a single smartphone—that year, the Galaxy S5.
-Then the company started unveiling two Galaxy S models at its bashes: A flagship model, and a super-flagship.
+As recently as 2014, Samsung’s big annual Galaxy S smartphone launch extravaganza featured a single smartphone–that year, the Galaxy S5.
+Then the company started unveiling two Galaxy S models at its bashes: a flagship model and a super-flagship.
 Last year they were the Galaxy S9 and S9+, which were essentially the same phone in two sizes.

 Times have changed.
-On Wednesday, at its “Unpacked” event at San Francisco’s Bill Graham Auditorium, Samsung began by revealing its Galaxy Fold, a smartphone that unfolds into a tablet and—at $1980–seems aimed at the most hardcore of gadget fetishists.
+On Wednesday, at its “Unpacked” event at San Francisco’s Bill Graham Auditorium, Samsung began by revealing its Galaxy Fold, a smartphone that unfolds into a tablet and–at $1,980–seems aimed at the most hardcore of gadget fetishists.
 And then it walked through four new Galaxy S phones: the Galaxy S10, S10+, S10e, and S10 5G.
 Though recognizable as variants of the same brand promise, with the same aesthetic and many shared features, they’re distinct enough that the move feels like a fundamental shift.
-Now the Galaxy S is about choice—and not just choice between a big phone and an even bigger one.
+Now the Galaxy S is about choice–and not just choice between a big phone and an even bigger one.

 DJ Koh, CEO of Samsung Electronics’ IT and mobile communications division, says that the expansion is a meaningful effort to please more people than if the company had released a couple of models as in the past.
-“We are trying to listen to the broad range of customers—their needs and their demands,” he told me when I spoke with him and senior VP of mobile marketing Justin Denison on Tuesday as part of a briefing at which I got a little hands-on time with the S10, S10+, and S10e, all of which are available for preorder starting on Thursday and go on sale March 8.
+“We are trying to listen to the broad range of customers–their needs and their demands,” he tells me when I speak with him and senior VP of mobile marketing, Justin Denison, on Tuesday as part of a briefing at which I got a little hands-on time with the S10, S10+, and S10e, all of which are available for preorder starting on Thursday and go on sale March 8.
 (Samsung did not have an S10 5G on hand or disclose precisely when it will ship.)

 Samsung’s move follows Apple’s introduction of three new iPhone X models last fall.
 In both cases, customers end up with more options, but must also perform more mental callisthenics before making a purchase.
 And it feels like at least some of the same dynamics prompted both Samsung and Apple to build out their lineups.

-For one thing, both companies are aiming to get some of their customers paying higher prices for the most fully-loaded phones ever.
+For one thing, both companies are aiming to get some of their customers paying higher prices for the most fully loaded phones ever.
 Last year’s Galaxy S9 had a starting price of $720; this year’s Galaxy S10 starts at $900.
 The Galaxy S9+, meanwhile, started at $840 while the Galaxy S10+ starts at $1,000.

 These increases are by no means a pure profit grab by Samsung.
 The 2019 models are packed with improvements and new technologies, starting with their screens.
 They sport the latest version of Samsung’s AMOLED technology, which the company calls Dynamic AMOLED.
 It features certified support for the HDR10+ standard for blacker blacks, whiter whites, and a vivid range of colors in between.
 It’s also designed to reduce harmful blue light and deliver true colors in outdoor light.